cloud-ify/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 4: Hidden files- Display current directory contents, including hidden files (starting with .).
 Use the long format.
 Task 5: I love numbers- Display current directory contents in Long format with user and group IDs displayed numerically And hidden files (starting with .)
 Task 6: Welcome- script that creates a directory named my_first_directory in the /tmp/ directory.
+Task 7: Betty in my first directory- Move the file betty from /tmp/ to /tmp/my_first_directory.